LevinJ/Vehicle-Detection-and-Tracking/README.md

 * Below is the break down
  1) scale the original 1280x720 image by different scales
  2) compute the hog feature for the scaled image
- 3) sliding a 7x7 windows with stride 1 over the hog feature obrained above, which essentially the same as sliding a 64x64 over the scaled imge with a 8 pixles stride.
+ 3) sliding a 7x7 windows with stride 1 over the hog feature obrained above, which is essentially the same as sliding a 64x64 window over the scaled imge with stride 8.
- 4) predict on the 7x7 hog feature window (more precisely, it's 7x7x2x2x9)obtained
+ 4) predict on the 7x7 hog feature window (more precisely, it's 7x7x2x2x9)
 * The scale of image pyramid is determined by experimentations. the bottom line is to cover all the cars.
 This part is mainly implmented in postprocess/pyramidhog.py, PyramidHog::get_window_feature, and postprocess/detectioninimage.py, DetectionInImage::process_image_RGB